ImToon/IncomeFollowUp/README.md

 This project is a **.NET-based web application** designed to help freelancers monitor their monthly income.
 It consists of two separate applications:

-1. **REST API** - Backend service built with .NET Core, providing endpoints for managing user settings, workdays, and income statistics.
+1. **REST API** - Backend service built with .NET 8, providing endpoints for managing user settings, workdays, and income statistics.
 2. **Blazor Web Application** - Frontend built with Blazor, providing an interactive UI to manage workdays, view monthly income, and visualize past earnings.

 ## Features